logo

 This cover is postmarked in Adelaide on 12 November 1941 which is the date on which the second last flight left New Zealand.
 After being flown trans-Tasman by TEAL, it would therefore have been flown on the last flight on 25 November.

 The cover is correctly franked with 5s 10d and the censor tape has censor number 4 which was the code for Adelaide.
+I have seen another cover to the UK flown on the last flight that has a cachet on the back stating that it was received at the Air Ministry on 14 December.

 Although there was one more flight to New Zealand, the clipper did not return across the Pacific, but instead returned to the USA via Australia and Africa.
 The trans-Pacific route was considered too dangerous after Pearl Harbor.